orianemgn/WANDER/README.md

 ### Build with Express, Handlebars, MongoDB, MapBox API in 5 days during Ironhacks bootcamp

 ## The project
-Wander is an application to save your favourite places around the world
+Wander is a full-stack application to save your favourite places around the world
 * :mag: search function and possibility to save places on your account
 * :pencil2: Possibility to edit the places and to add a comment, a note or a colour tag according to their categories
 * :large_blue_circle: Possibility to filter your list by category (e.g. restaurant, sport, culture)